-6.17 In the first instance we seek to resolve disputed issues, if any remain after the report has been finalised by the Quality and Formation Panel for publication, through dialogue between the Senior Reviewer,

-- a) Application for permission to appeal.
+- 6.17 In the first instance we seek to resolve disputed issues, if any remain after the report has been finalised by the Quality and Formation Panel for publication, through dialogue between the Senior Reviewer, supported by MDT staff, and the TEI.
+But if an institution wishes to pursue an appeal against the report in its final form, the following steps apply. - a) Application for permission to appeal.
 The TEI will have seen an earlier draft for factual checking and comment.
-If it is dissatisfied with the final report and wishes to appeal it should apply to NMT within 30 days with a brief statement of reasons.
+If it is dissatisfied with the final report and wishes to appeal it should apply to MDT within 30 days with a brief statement of reasons.
 The purpose is to establish if an appeal would have a reasonable prospect of success.
 The application to appeal will be determined by a sub-committee of the Church of England's Ministry Council or equivalent body in the case of a partner church. - b) Appeal panel.
 If the application is granted, an appeal panel will be set up by the appropriate authority in the sponsoring church as soon as possible (target of one month) and the report will not be published pending the outcome of the appeal. - c) Outcome If an appeal fails, the original review report will be published, subject to a final right of appeal (below).
 If it succeeds, the panel may remove material from a review report or substitute for any conclusion of the report such other conclusion as it thinks just, and the report will be published as amended.
 Alternatively the panel may set aside the entire report and commission a fresh review and report by a new team of reviewers. - d) Further appeal.
 If permission to appeal is refused there is no further right of appeal.
 If it is granted and the institution is dissatisfied with the appeal panel's determination as to the amendment or removal of material, it may within 14 days apply to the body of final appeal for the relevant church (in the case of the Church of England, the Ministry Council).
 It may not appeal against the decision to set aside a report and commission a fresh review.